ImperialCollegeLondon/sap-EE2-SS-LAB/README.md

 </p>

 1. Download this Git repository
-2. Install Python 3.9 (or later) from <https://www.python.org/downloads/>
+2. Install Python 3.9 (or any version from 3.6 to 3.9) from <https://www.python.org/downloads/>
 3. Download the get-pip.py (<https://bootstrap.pypa.io/get-pip.py>) file and store it in the same directory as python is installed.
 Run the command given below:
 ```
 python get-pip.py